Yes: In Florida, a Divorce Attorney’s Fees Can Now Be Recovered

 Another situation is when one spouse resorts to excessive or frivolous litigation, or bad faith or contemptuous conduct.
 This can either negate an attorney’s fees order or cause the award of fees to the spouse who engaged in such conduct.

-If you have questions or are uncertain whether you may be able to recover attorney’s fees and costs, contact the Kramer Law Firm today for accurate answers.
+If you have questions or are uncertain whether you may be able to recover attorney’s fees and costs, contact the New Future Divorce & Family Law Firm today for accurate answers.

 What is the Difference Between Orlando Divorce Attorney “Fees” and “Costs”?